openshift/enhancements/enhancements/installer/image-based-installer.md

-The command-line tool will download the base RHCOS ISO, create an [Ignition](https://coreos.github.io/ignition/) file with generic configuration data (i.e. configuration that is going to be included in all clusters to be installed with that ISO) and produce an image-based installation ISO.
+The command-line tool will download the base RHCOS ISO, create an [Ignition](https://coreos.github.io/ignition/) file with generic configuration data (i.e. configuration that is going to be included in all clusters to be installed with that ISO) and generate an image-based installation ISO.
 The Ignition file will configure the live ISO such that once the machine is booted with the latter, it will install RHCOS to the installation disk, mount the installation disk, restore the single-node